 - This reciep is 1 Weight Watchers Smart Point per portion

-And if you love pesto flavour, you may want to try my Carrot Top Pesto!
+If you love pesto, you may want to try my Carrot Top Pesto!